-Looking for Best Practices in RESTful APIs?
+Looking for Best Practices in RESTful API Design?

 This book is for you!
 Why?
 Because this book is packed with best practices on many technical aspects of RESTful API Design, such as the correct use of resources, URIs, representations, content types, data formats, parameters, HTTP status codes and HTTP methods.